 As the top Fremont immigration law firm, the Law Office of Tricia Wang is committed to resolving your family immigration case in the smoothest and most cost-efficient way possible.
-Our K1 visa attorney and staff speak English, Mandarin, Marathi, and Hindi!
+Our K1 visa attorney and staff speak English, Mandarin, Marathi, Cantonese, Taishan Dialect and Japanese!
 If you are a U.S. citizen and have a fiancé(e) overseas, we are the right choice for you!

 The fiancé(e) K-1 nonimmigrant visa is for a foreign-citizen fiancé(e) of a United States citizen.
 The K-1 visa permits a foreign-citizen fiancé(e) to travel to the United States and marry his or her U.S. citizen sponsor within 90 days of arrival.
 Eligible children of K-1 visa applicants receive K-2 visas.